d12frosted/elpa-mirror/gnu/corfu-readme.txt

   └────

-  You can also enable Corfu more generally for every minibuffer, as long as no other completion UI is active.
-If you use Mct or Vertico as your main minibuffer completion UI, the following snippet should yield the desired result.
+  You can also enable Corfu more generally for every minibuffer, as long as no completion UI is active.
+In the following example we check for Mct and Vertico.
+Furthermore we ensure that Corfu is not enabled if a password is read from the minibuffer.

   ┌────
   │ (defun corfu-enable-always-in-minibuffer ()
   │   "Enable Corfu in the minibuffer if Vertico/Mct are not active."
   │   (unless (or (bound-and-true-p mct--active)
-  │ 	      (bound-and-true-p vertico--input))
+  │ 	      (bound-and-true-p vertico--input)
+  │ 	      (eq (current-local-map) read-passwd-map))
   │     ;; (setq-local corfu-auto nil) ;; Enable/disable auto completion
   │     (setq-local corfu-echo-delay nil ;; Disable automatic echo and popup │ 		corfu-popupinfo-delay nil)